 # Configuration

-# The table will be created automatically if it doesn't exist
+# The table is created automatically if it doesn't exist

 )